Nooruddeen Durkee: Books

 Durkee translated the Tajwidi Qur'an from its original Arabic to English and published it as The Transliterated Tajwidi Qur'an in 2003.
-It is meant to be a guide for non-Arabic speakers to learn the pronunciation of the original text and to understand some of the meaning of the Quran.
+It is meant to be a guide for non-Arabic speakers to learn the pronunciation of the original text and to understand some of the meanings of the Quran.
 The transliteration is based on Mesa and Hart's rules and is placed alongside its Arabic script counterpart.
 The English appears ayat by ayat under the transliteration.
 Durkee aimed to make the translation contemporary and understandable while maintaining respect for the original text.
 Additions or ‘bridges’ in the text, necessary for the sake of English reading, are distinguished by brackets and contain no editorial comment.
 The volume contains extensive notes and charts on tajwid, the rules for reading Qur'an, and a large index.

-Its English is edited by Hajja Noura Durkee, with Arabic text hand-written by Munshi Muhammad Sharif and orthography by 'Ustadh Zafar 'Iqbal.
-The English translation is built on a compendium of the shared understanding of previous translators such as M. Yusuf Ali, M. Pickthal, M. Asad, the Bewleys, and Um Muhammad.

-The transliteration is an improvement over previously done work by Muhammad A. H. Eliasi (Golden Press, Hyderabad, India, 1978) on a number of ground including: